 The proposal is outward facing and provides a green buffer to the edges, softening the appearance from the long views over the adjacent landscape.
+The removal of two blocks to the North of the site has enabled an expanded area of POS, which again provides a buffer to this edge and will allow for flexibility within the layout at RM.

-The access seems in a logical place and the addition of a roundabout provides the opportunity for a gateway not only into the development, but into the town.
+As before, prior to amendments, the access seems in a logical place and the addition of a roundabout provides the opportunity for a gateway not only into the development, but also into the town.
 The roundabout will naturally slow the traffic, making pedestrian connectivity to adjacent sites (particularly Knutsford Academy, Leisure centre, Health provisions and central Knutsford) easier.
 A change to the material on the main road could also further emphasise the gateway.

 Connectivity throughout the site is good with pedestrian routes through to adjacent existing developments and future proofing the north/south route has been indicated.
+The provision of a cycle only access into the site from the South and East is a welcome improvement.